Current IPHC Responsibilities:

 - field (port and vessel) biologist

-- The use of oceanographic data coupled with biological data collected on the setline survey to examine the effects of climate variability on the distribution of Pacific halibut.
+- The use of oceanographic data coupled with biological data collected on the FISS to examine the effects of climate variability on the distribution of Pacific halibut.

 - Pacific halibut larval distribution and the connectivity of larvae between the Gulf of Alaska and the Bering Sea.